woocommerce/woocommerce-admin/docs/woocommerce.com/analytics-orders-report.md

 # Orders Report

-The Orders Report provides insight about the order of your store.
+The Orders Report provides insight about your store's orders.

 By default, orders with included statuses are listed by order date descending.